Electronic Data Transfer – EDT

 What does EDT do?

-Participants in the UK electricity Balancing Mechanism require a Trading Point (TP) to manage their Balancing Mechanism Units (BMUs) and an accredited EDT software system to submit pre-gate closure information to the National Grid ESO.
-This enables the party, be it a generator, Virtual Lead Party (VLP) or demand side participant, to send data to be able to participate in the balancing mechanism.
+Participants in the UK electricity Balancing Mechanism require a Trading Point (TP) to manage their Balancing Mechanism Units (BMUs) and an accredited EDT software system to submit pre-gate closure information to the NESO.
+This enables the party, be it a generator, Virtual Lead Party (VLP), Asset Metering Virtual Lead Party (AMVLP) or demand side participant, to send data to be able to participate in the balancing mechanism.

 EDT Supports:

-• Submission of day ahead dynamic plant characteristics e.g. NDZ, NDO, NDB and ramp rates to NGE.
+• Submission of day ahead dynamic plant characteristics e.g. NDZ, NDO, NDB and ramp rates to NESO.

-• Submission of bid offer data (BOD) and TERRE bids to NGE to enable participation in the balancing mechanism and TERRE.
+• Submission of bid offer data (BOD) to NESO to enable participation in the balancing mechanism and TERRE.

-• Send day ahead physical notifications (PNs) to NGE.
+• Send day ahead physical notifications (PNs) to NESO.
 These notifications, if not updated, will become the final physical notification (FPN) for the BMU.

 For larger participants, a fixed MPLS line (and backup line) is required for EDT.
 The EDL circuit is the responsibility of the participant and significant lead times of over six months are to be expected for its installation (by Vodafone).
 Enegen provides a hosted service for EDT with its Genstar4 software which includes pre-installed EDL and EDT lines.